rgbkrk/projects-director/Roadmap draft.md

 ## Areas of work

-My work as Project Director is organized into give (5) main areas:
+My work as Project Director is organized into five (5) main areas:

 - Communication with and among projects.
 - Relationship-building w/ industry.